 Limited liability companies (LLCs) are usually the best business structure for small businesses.
-Here are some of the best benefits of choosing an LLC:
+Here are the main benefits of an LLC:

-However, keep in mind that owners can lose this protection if they do something to pierce the LLC’s corporate veil.
+Keep in mind that owners can lose liability protection if they do something to pierce the LLC’s corporate veil.
 This includes things like mixing personal finance accounts with business accounts and committing fraud.

-A related advantage of LLC is the charging order.
-If one of the members has personal debts or owes a judgment from a lawsuit, their creditors may go after personal assets, which would include an ownership stake in any business.
-A charging order puts a lien on that member’s earnings from the LLC, but it protects the earnings and ownership stakes of the other members and also allows the indebted member to continue their role in the company without giving the creditor any power to run the business.
+A related advantage of an LLC is the charging order.
+If one member has issues that could impact the LLC, the charging order will protect the earnings and ownership stakes of the other members and also allow the indebted member to continue their role in the company without giving the creditor any power to run the business.

 LLCs are subject to “pass-through taxation” by default, which means the LLC's profits and losses pass through to each member’s individual tax return and are taxed at the owner’s personal tax rate.
 As a pass-through entity, the LLC doesn’t have to pay any federal corporate income tax.
 This means that the owners can avoid double taxation, which is not the case for owners of corporations.

 LLCs are generally inexpensive to form and maintain.
 The main cost of forming a limited liability company (LLC) is the state filing fee.
-This fee ranges from $40 to $500, depending on your state.
+This fee ranges by state.

 Recommended: Visit our LLC Cost guide to learn more about LLC costs in your state.